keshwans/access-robot/ProjectProposal.md

 # Access Code 2.1 Final Project Proposal (Draft)

-**Project Name TBD**
+**Project Name: TBD**
-**Access Robot**
+**Team Name: Access Robot**
-**Jae Bales, Allison Bojarski, Ramona Harrison, Kadeem Maragh**
+**Team Members: Jae Bales, Allison Bojarski, Ramona Harrison, Kadeem Maragh**

 ## The Problem

 Our project aims to build an accessible, low-cost experimentation platform for programming and robotics.

+Software paragraph

 Hardware experimentation, in particular, has a high barrier to entry.
 In the past, few products were available .
 Recently, Little Bits,(starter kits $99-199).
 Lego produces robotics kits.

-Ultimately, we want our users to gain the learning skills and confidence to
+User

 ## The Solution

-The project consists of two parts: hardware (the robot) and software (an Android-based programming environment for controlling the robot).
+The platform consists of two parts: hardware (the robot) and software (an Android-based programming environment for controlling the robot).

 By building on Android, our platform becomes accessible to the more than 1 billion Android users worldwide, in particular in the emerging markets where cost presents

+Ultimately, we want our users to gain the learning skills and confidence to engage with the platform, and with technology as a whole, not just as users but as collaborators and creators.

 #### Baseline features